-Prior to coming to Washington University, Rust spent the 2012 and 2013 seasons as an assistant coach at Coe College in Cedar Rapids, Iowa.
-She helped lead the Kohawks team to a 53-18 record in those two seasons, including a school-record 33 wins in 2013.
+Prior to joining the WashU staff in August 2014, Rust spent the 2012 and 2013 seasons as an assistant coach at Coe College in Cedar Rapids, Iowa.
+She helped lead the Kohawks to a 53-18 record in those two seasons, including a school-record 33 wins in 2013.
 Coe finished as the Iowa Intercollegiate Athletic Conference (IIAC) runner-up in both 2012 and 2013, and had a total of nine individuals earn all-conference honors in Rust's two seasons as the assistant coach.

 Rust was a three-year team captain at Missouri Southern State University in Joplin, Mo., where she earned AVCA Division II All-America Honorable Mention and All-South Central Region honors in 2010.
 She was also selected to the Mid-America Intercollegiate Athletics Association (MIAA) all-conference third team in 2010 after receiving honorable mention all-conference accolades in 2008.
 Rust finished her career ranked 10th in MSSU history with 1,024 kills.
 She also excelled off the court, being named to the MIAA Academic Honor Roll all four years, and attending the NCAA Division II Leadership Conference in Indianapolis.